aryachndrn/Useless_project1/README.md

 [Languages used]NIL
 [Frameworks used]HTML5,CSS3, Vanilla Javascript
-### Implementation
-For Software:

 # Installation
 ```
 git clone https://github.com/aryachndrn/Useless_project1.git
 cd Useless_project1
 ```

-Project Documentation
-For Software:

 Screenshots (Add at least 3)
 ![Screenshot1](https://raw.githubusercontent.com/aryachndrn/Useless_project1/refs/heads/main/Screenshot%202025-08-02%20063728.png) This is our homepage wherein you get a new brainrot everytime you click the droplet